Toll Collector

 Have you ever had a emergency where they open all the gates and cars still stop even though life is at stake because for some reason they want to pay the toll?
 Why do people do that crazy stuff?

-Asked by Donald over 4 years ago
+Asked by Donald almost 5 years ago

 Can’t say I’ve ever experienced a specific situation of that nature.
 But generally speaking everybody reacts differently in those types of situations and you can’t really predict how things are going to go.
 People have an expectation of normalcy and sometimes they stick to it even when things are deviating significantly from normal.